-The circulatory system comprises of 4 crucial components that have specific roles and functions.
-The components include:
+The human circulatory system comprises of 4 main organs that have specific roles and functions.
+The important circulatory system organs include:

 The heart is a muscular organ located in the chest cavity, between the lungs, It is positioned slightly towards the left in the thoracic region and is enveloped by the pericardium.
 The human heart is divided into four chambers – two upper chambers called atria (singular: atrium) and two lower chambers called ventricles.

 The way blood flows in the human body is unique, and it is quite efficient too.
 The blood circulates through the heart twice; hence, it is called double circulation.
 Other animals like fish have single circulation, where blood completes a circuit through the entire animal only once.

 The main advantage of double circulation is that every tissue in the body has a steady supply of oxygenated blood, and it does not get mixed with the deoxygenated blood.

 Plasma is the fluid part of the blood and is composed of 90% of water.